Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Introduction

-\paragraph{Our work} In this work, we examine the effects of feature-based explanations on people's ability to enhance distributive fairness, mediated by fairness perceptions and reliance on AI recommendations.
-To empirically study this, we conduct a randomized online experiment and assess differences in perceptions and reliance behavior when participants see and do not see explanations, and when these explanations indicate the use of sensitive features in predictions vs. when they indicate the use of task-relevant features.
-We operationalize this in the context of occupation prediction, for which we train two AI models with access to different vocabularies.
+\paragraph{Our work} We conduct a first comprehensive analysis of the effects of feature-based explanations on people's ability to enhance distributive fairness in AI-assisted decision-making---and how these effects are mediated by fairness perceptions and reliance on AI recommendations.
+To empirically study this, we conduct a randomized between-subjects online experiment and assess differences in perceptions and reliance behavior when participants see and do not see explanations, and when these explanations indicate the use of sensitive features in predictions vs. when they indicate the use of task-relevant features.
+We operationalize this by training two AI models with access to different vocabularies.
+We conduct our study in the context of occupation prediction based on short textual bios, which is an important task in AI-assisted hiring but at the same time susceptible to gender bias and discrimination~\citep{de2019bias,bogen2018help,sanchez2020does}.
 We randomly assign participants to one of two groups and ask them to predict whether bios belong to professors or teachers: for one group, recommendations come from an AI model that uses \emph{gendered} words for predicting occupations, whereas in the other group the AI model uses \emph{task-relevant} words.
 Both AI models provide the same recommendations, and their distribution of errors is in line with societal stereotypes and the expected risks of bias characterized in previous research~\cite{de2019bias}.
 Participants in both conditions are provided with explanations that visually highlight the most predictive words of their respective AI models.
 We also include a baseline condition where no explanations are shown.
 We test for differences in perceptions and reliance behavior across conditions, and measure gender disparities for different types of errors.

 \paragraph{Findings and implications} \textbf{First}, we do not observe any significant differences in decision-making accuracy across conditions, i.e., participants did not make more (or less) accurate decisions in the conditions with explanations compared to the baseline without explanations.
-Since participants were incentivized to make accurate predictions, this implies that explanations did not enable them to make better decisions w.r.t. accuracy.
+Since participants were incentivized to make accurate predictions, this implies that explanations did not enable them to make better decisions with respect to accuracy.